YeKYLI/linux/Documentation/debug/list.md

-# complie busybox and run
+# break start_kernel

-# follow write syscall, see what happen in system
+stop the specific location in gdb and vscode